Connect wireless rear speakers to your Samsung soundbar for surround sound

 The difference between 2.0ch, 5.1ch, and Dolby Atmos/DTS:X

 The audio source also needs to have the channels encoded into it.
 Even if your soundbar setup is capable of better, if the sound that's being played is only 2.0, it will still only output as 2.0, although many soundbars offer a way to convert that 2.0 sound into a "virtual" surround experience.
 If you should be getting 5.1 signal or better and you're not, see our guide for troubleshooting the 5.1 connection for more information, especially if your soundbar is connected using an optical cable.
+(Using an ARC or eARC connection is recommended for superior sound quality options.)

-Models with only 2.0 processing have only a left and right channel.
+Models with 2.0 processing (also called Stereo) only have a left and right channel.
 They will still play sound out of the additional speakers from the Rear Speaker Kit if you connect it, but they will not have a separate sound channel from the soundbar, so any sound out of the rear speakers will also play on the soundbar.
 In addition, the subwoofer (if one is connected) will not have a separate channel, but will play any low tones from the left and right channels.
 When connecting a Rear Speaker Kit to a soundbar with 2.0 processing (or when listening to audio that only has 2.0 channels), it may be more immersive to set the speakers to either side of you instead of behind you.

 Models with 5.1 processing will have a separate channel for left, right, center, right rear, left rear (the 5 channels) and the subwoofer (the .1 channel).
 If the soundbar is missing a speaker for the channel (like the center channel), then it will simulate the channel using other speakers, like the left and right speakers.
 But don't worry, your soundbar will still be able to decode and process 5.1 content (like Netflix) correctly.
+This allows sound to be positioned behind you in addition to either side.

 Note: Some models offer even more channels, and can process 7.1 audio.
 Typically the two extra speakers are set on either side in addition to the two in the back.